youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 description: "An overview of PWM, with code examples, on the Raspberry Pi."
 date: 2021-09-19T13:13:42-06:00
 draft: false
-image: "images/pwmfordummies/PWMPulsePeriod.png"
+image: "images/pwmfordummies/PWMPulsePerioddim.png"
 tags: ["raspberry-pi", "Golang", "C", "GPIO"]
 categories: ["raspberry-pi", "Golang", "GPIO"]
 GHissueID: 1
 toc: true
 ---

 This article provides some details about hardware and software based PWM on the Raspberry Pi, specifically the 3B+ with the [Broadcomm BCM2835 board](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).
-There is a corresponding application, PWM Explorer, that can be used to experiment with PWM settings and capabilities.
+This article has an accompanying application, [PWM Explorer](https://github.com/youngkin/gpio)[^20], that can be used to experiment with PWM settings and capabilities.

 <!--more-->

 ## Overview

-I was writing an article titled [Raspberry Pi GPIO in Go and C - RGB LED](sunfounderergpionoesrgbled) as a companion to the [SunFounder RGB LED project](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.1_blinking_led_c.html) to cover some areas that were missing in that project such as what is PWM, how does it work, and why the code was written as it was.
+I was writing an article as a companion to the [SunFounder RGB LED project](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.1_blinking_led_c.html) to cover some areas that were missing in that project such as what is PWM, how does it work, and why the code was written as it was.
 I had no idea what PWM was or what I was doing or why.
 To fill the gap I started researching PWM and found numerous articles about PWM[^1] [^2] [^3], and also software libraries like [WiringPi](https://github.com/WiringPi/WiringPi) (C)[^4], [go-rpio](https://github.com/stianeikeland/go-rpio) (Go)[^5], [BCM2835 by Mike McCalley](https://www.airspayce.com/mikem/bcm2835) (C)[^6] and [pigpio](https://abyz.me.uk/rpi/pigpio/pdif2.html) (Python & C)[^13].
 So with my focus still on controlling an RGB LED via GPIO and PWM I started writing programs in C and Go.
 I quickly had difficulty in several areas:

 1. Terminology is used inconsistently across articles and the libraries.
 For example, some used the terms _Cycle_ and _Range_ for the same thing.
 2. The libraries were documented to varying degrees.
 Coupled with a lack of common terminology it was difficult to figure out how to use them.